19 Best Pilot Watches For The Aviation Enthusiast

 What We Like

-- Modern, inverse face
+• Modern, inverse face

-- Unique platinum material
+• Unique platinum material

-- Ultra-slim case
+• Ultra-slim case

 What We Don’t Like

-- Not the most durable
+• Not the most durable

-- Not the best choice for everyday wear
+• Not the best choice for everyday wear

-4. Patek Philippe Grand Complications Alarm Travel Time 5520RG
+5. Patek Philippe Grand Complications Alarm Travel Time 5520RG

-Diameter |
+Diameter

-42.2mm |
+42.2mm

-Case Material |
+Case Material

-Rose gold |
+Rose gold

-Power Reserve |
+Power Reserve

-52 hours |
+52 hours

-Thickness |
+Thickness

-11.6mm |
+11.6mm

-Price |
+Price

-You can buy a Patek Philippe Alarm Time Travel Time 5520RG at retail for £222,020 as of November 2024. |
+You can buy a Patek Philippe Alarm Time Travel Time 5520RG on the secondary market from £136,500 as of May 2026

-As the Boo Radleys declared in 1995, wake up it’s a beautiful morning.
+As the Boo Radleys declared in 1995, Wake Up It’s A Beautiful Morning.

-What are we referring to exactly?
 The Patek Philippe Alarm Travel Time of course.
-This majestic combination of travel time functionality and 24-hour alarm is the epitome of navigator watches.
+This majestic combination of travel time functionality and 24-hour alarm is the epitome of pilot watches.

 Source - Patek Philippe

 Polished throughout, from tapered lugs to the slim bezel, the 4 crown aesthetic is both emblematic and functional due to the plethora of features within the models.
-For the face, the theme is understated legibility and the outcome is… truly sensual.
+For the dial, the theme is understated legibility and the outcome is… truly sensual.

 The sunburst finish promotes the beige-grey shade, serving to highlight the timekeeping functions.
 Be it the large Arabic numerals to the oversized sword shaped hands, they all have a thick coating of light green luminescence through their centre.